juj/emgc/README.md

 Emgc optionally utilizes the WebAssembly SIMD instruction set to speed up marking.

-In a synthetic, possibly best-case performance test ([test/performance.c](test/performance.c)), Emgc achievesa 1128.32 MB/sec marking speed in scalar mode and a 3602.85 MB/sec marking speed with SIMD.
+In a synthetic, possibly best-case performance test ([test/performance.c](test/performance.c)), Emgc achieves a 1128.32 MB/sec marking speed in scalar mode, and a 3602.85 MB/sec marking speed with SIMD.
 (3.19x faster)

 To enable SIMD optimizations, build with the `-msimd128` flag at both compile and link time.